Nomade040/nmd/README.md

 All libraries require that you define the macro NMD_{LIBRARY_NAME}_IMPLEMENTATION in one source file.
 See the first lines of the library for more details.

-You should read the first few lines of each library, they contain comments describing the library.
+The first few lines of each library are comments describing how the library works, you should read it.

 I wanted to make this reposity in the same style as https://github.com/nothings/stb/ because it seemed practical.